-The bill expands the definition of insurance fraud by broadening what agricultural economic development program within the Department of Agriculture to strengthen Kentucky's agricultural econo-It creates the Agricultural Economic Development Board to oversee the Agricultural Economic Development Fund, which provides financial support for projects across the state.
+SB 28 establishes a new agricultural economic development program within the Department of Agriculture to strengthen Kentucky's agricultural economy.
+It creates the Agricultural Economic Development Board to oversee the Agricultural Economic Development Fund, which provides financial support for projects across the state.
 Importantly, any unspent funds at the end of a fiscal year will carry over and provide long-term support for agriculture initiatives.

-Fraudulent insurance acts now explicitly include any misrepresentation of the scope of damages, including repair costs, towing, storage, and other associated expenses.
-SB 28 establishes a new ment would freeze the assessed value of a senior's primary residence and contiguous real property at the value recorded when they turn 65 or purchase the property, whichever is later.
-This measure aims to provide financial relief to seniors on fixed incomes and potentially save them hundreds of dollars annu-The proposed amendment would modify Section 170 of the Kentucky Constitution.
-For it to appear on the 2026 ballot, \$B 67 must secure three-fifths approval in both the Kentucky House and Senate; gubernatorial approval is not required for constitutional amendments.

 The program aims to boost agribusiness, create jobs, and promote development in rural areas to keep Kentucky agriculture competitive and adaptable to future challenges.
 Designated as an emergency measure, this bill will take effect immediately to provide timely support for the state's agricultural sector.

-SB 67 proposes a constitutional amendment to shield Kentucky homeowners aged 65 and older from property tax increases due to rising property val-If enacted, the amend-

-If a majority of voters endorse the amendment in the 2026 election, it would be adopted shortly thereafmembership eligibility for the Education Professional Standards Board, which oversees teacher certification standards in Kentucky.
+SB 67 proposes a constitutional amendment to shield Kentucky homeowners aged 65 and older from property tax increases due to rising property values.
+If enacted, the amendment would freeze the assessed value of a senior's primary residence and contiguous real property at the value recorded when they turn 65 or purchase the property, whichever is later.
+This measure aims to provide financial relief to seniors on fixed incomes and potentially save them hundreds of dollars annually.
+The proposed amendment would modify Section 170 of the Kentucky Constitution.
+For it to appear on the 2026 ballot, SB 67 must secure three-fifths approval in both the Kentucky House and Senate; gubernatorial approval is not required for constitutional amendments.
+If a majority of voters endorse the amendment in the 2026 election, it would be adopted shortly thereafter.
 SB 69 modernizes Kentucky's animal health regulations by creating a new license for animal chiropractors and equine dental providers, and establishing an advisory committee under the Kentucky Board of Veterinary Examiners.
 Experienced professionals (legacy candidates) can apply for a license without meeting education requirements within the first 18 months.
 After that, all new applicants must meet standard education and testing requirements.
 The bill also ensures only veterinarians can prescribe or administer medication for equine dental procedures and updates patient record laws so law enforcement and health departments can confirm rabies vaccination records when needed.
-SB 77 updates the governor.

-Currently, the governor appoints a chief academic officer from an independent not-for-profit college or university to serve on the board.
-The bill allows the governor to appoint either the CAO or the head of the educator preparation program at those institutions. guards for public employ-This is one of 15 people apees planning for retirement.

-pointed to the board by the Kentucky's juvenile justice Since some colleges do not have a CAO, this change ensures they remain fairly represented in shaping education policies.
+SB 77 updates the membership eligibility for the Education Professional Standards Board (EPSB), which oversees teacher certification standards in Kentucky.
+Currently, the governor appoints a chief academic officer (CAO) from an independent not-for-profit college or university to serve on the board.
+The bill allows the governor to appoint either the CAO or the head of the educator preparation program at those institutions.
+This is one of 15 people appointed to the board by the governor.
+Since some colleges do not have a CAO, this change ensures they remain fairly represented in shaping education policies.
 By expanding eligibility, SB 77 ensures that all independent not-for-profit colleges and universities have a voice on the EPSB.